Polgy/DataCleaningAssignment/CodeBook.md

 activity identifiers.
 * Data set than was further joined to activity labels using activity identifiers.
 * Activity identifiers were removed from the data set.
 This data set is names sData.
+  Note: it is a bit unlcear to me if this data set is to be included or not.
+I have seen interpretations that only Means and Standard Deviations data set is included in the final subnision.
 * A separate data set was created that contains subject identifier, Activity Label and features that correspond to means and standard deviations for each measurement.
 These features contain _mean_ and _std_ identifiers in the feature names.
 This data set is named sMeanStd.
 * A separate data set was created that contain mean variable measurement for each subject and activity.
 This data set is named sAvg.

+Note: I find that instructions are a bit unclear as to what data set is averaged.
+I have averaged 561-feature vector by subject and activity.
+Some interpretations only average out mean and standard deviation feature vector which is simple subset of my result.

 Resulting Data Sets
 -------------------